 If you are a citizen of an EU/EEA country and work in Sweden, but live in another EU/EEA country that you return to at least once a week, you do not need to register in Sweden.

 If you have lived in a country in the EU, but are not an EU citizen, under certain circumstances you may attain the status of long-term resident (varaktigt bosatta) in the country.
 You will then have the same rights as EU citizens.

 Citizens from countries outside the EU/EEA

-If you are a citizen of a country outside the EU or EEA, you must apply for a residence permit in order to live in Sweden.
+If you are not a citizen of an EU or EEA country, you must apply for a residence permit in order to live in Sweden.